elainebroche-dev/ms3-event-scheduler/README.md

 *** Be careful here !!! we need details on how exactly to create the creds.json file as this is not something that is available to someone other than ourselves - so need to back up here on this ***** Click on Reveal Config Vars.
-In the field for key enter 'CREDS' and paste the entire contents of the creds.json file into the VALUE field
+In the field for key enter 'CREDS' and paste the entire contents of the creds.json file into the VALUE field and click ADD

 Next, scroll down the Settings page to Buildpacks.
 Click Add buildpack, select Python from the pop up window and click on Save changes.
 Click Add buildpack again, select Node.js from the pop up window and click on Save changes.
 It is important that the buildpacks are listed on the page in the order shown in the diagram.